AmeyaShahane/QuickChat/README.md

 # QuickChat:
-Live chatting service config allowing a secure portal for connection with friends over node.js with socket.io
+Live configuration for chatting service allowing a secure portal for connection with friends over node.js with socket.io